Patriots' Super Bowl hero Malcolm Butler benched due to weed and women, former teammate says

 "I ain't gonna say no names.
 Like every job, there's always favorites, you feel me, and lil' bro wasn't a favorite," he said.

-He also slammed the decision on Sunday in another Instagram post, saying "A locker room was divided pre game, most yds ever given in up in a SB game, and your best defender over the past 3 seasons.
+He also slammed the decision on Sunday in another Instagram post, saying: "A locker room was divided pre game, most yds ever given in up in a SB game, and your best defender over the past 3 seasons.
 Doesn’t get a snap.
 You where hurt/burnt where he was needed tonight.. #foolishpride."

-Browner, in another post, said.
-"Players play and Coaches are supposed to Coach, Bill was out coached for not letting his players play."
+Browner, in another post, said, "Players play and Coaches are supposed to Coach, Bill was out coached for not letting his players play."

 Butler became a staple in the Patriots’ secondary after he made the game-ending interception against the Seattle Seahawks in Super Bowl XLIX.
 Since then, he’s played in every regular season game for the Patriots, recording eight interceptions and 190 tackles.